-ANIMAL BLOOD BANKING Frequently Asked Questions
+Frequently Asked Questions Animal Blood Banking

-Can a veterinary premises offer a client complimentary for future veterinary services provided to an animal that has donated blood or blood components products (animal donor) at the veterinary premises?
+1. Can a veterinary premises offer a client credit for future veterinary services provided to an animal that has donated blood or blood components products (animal donor) at the veterinary premises?

 Yes.
-The client can be offered complimentary future veterinary services to be rendered to the animal donor at the veterinary premises.
-Complimentary veterinary services are considered a direct benefit to the health of the animal donor.
-Complimentary veterinary services provided to the animal donor is not considered payment that is otherwise prohibited.
+Credit for future veterinary services is considered a direct benefit to the health of the animal donor.
+Credit for future services provided to the animal donor is not considered payment that is otherwise prohibited.
 (Business and Professions Code (BPC), § 4920.3.)